LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 To load this tool and for sample queries, please see the `SCRIPT.txt` file.

 This is a prototype tool to help port a plain Prolog application to Logtalk.
-The tool takes a list of Prolog files, loads and wraps the code in each file using an object wrapper, and advises on missing directives to be added to those objects by using the compiler lint checker and the reflection API.
-The user is then expected to copy and pasted the printed advise into the Prolog files and run them again.
-After a few, usually just one, iterations there will be no more missing directives and the user can proceed to test the wrapper objects.
-Assuming that the tests are successful, the user can then add the object opening and closing directives to the Prolog files, change their extension to a Logtalk source code file extension, and recompile to check for additional issues.
+The tool takes a directory of Prolog files or a list of Prolog files, loads and wraps the code in each file using an object wrapper, and advises on missing directives to be added to those objects by using the compiler lint checker and the reflection API.
+The user can then either save the generated wrapper objects or copy and pasted the printed advise into the Prolog files (updating them to Logtalk files by adding the object opening and closing directives to the Prolog files).
+The wrapper objects can then be loaded for testing.

+For the tool API, consult the `../../docs/wrapper_0.html` file.

 Current limitations: